×

 • Still Lifes: Works well for precise shading and intricate detailing.

-Expressive Work: Its ability to produce intense dark tones makes it great for dramatic compositions.
+Expressive Work: Its ability to produce intense, dark tones makes it great for dramatic compositions.

 3. Charcoal Pencils

-Charcoal pencils offer enhanced precision and control, making them ideal for detailed work and minimising mistakes when drawing with charcoal.
+Charcoal pencils offer enhanced precision and control, making them ideal for detailed work and minimising mistakes when drawing charcoal.

 They are ideal for detailed work and come in various hardness options, making them suitable for beginners and advanced artists who prefer a methodical and meticulous approach.